Yetangitu/books/README.md

     -D DATABASE	database name

     -a APIHOST	use APIHOST as API server
-    -@		use tor (through torsocks) to connect to libgen API server -q		don't warn about missing fields in database or api response -h		this help message
+    -@ TORPORT	use tor (through torsocks) to connect to libgen API server -c		run classify over new records to get classification data -q		don't warn about missing fields in database or api response -h		this help message
 ```